-Try automating your team’s status updates or any other tasks your team does routinely.
-For example, ask Slackbot to /remind you and your team to share what you're working on or any potential blockers preventing work from moving forward.
+Try automating status updates or any other tasks your team does routinely.
+For example, ask Slackbot to /remind you and your members to share what you're working on or any potential blockers preventing work from moving forward.

 Make it easy to stay informed